An extension of the Moran process using type-specific connection graphs: Previous Work

 While the search for optimal directed strong amplifiers was still on, a restricted version of the problem had been drawing a lot of attention: which are the tight bounds on the fixation probability of undirected graphs?
 The lower bound in the undirected case remained $\frac{1}{n}$, but the upper bound was significantly improved by Mertzios et al. \cite{M13} to $1-\Omega(n^{-3/4})$, when $r$ is independent of $n$.
-It was again improved by Giakkoupis \cite{GIA16} to $1-\Omega\left(\frac{1}{\epsilon}n^{-1/3}\log_{}n\right)$ for $r \geq 1+\epsilon$ where $0 < \epsilon \leq 1$, and finally by Goldberg et al. \cite{GL16} to $1-\Omega(n^{-1/3})$ where they also find a graph which shows that this is tight.
-While the general belief was that there are no undirected strong suppressors, Giakkoupis \cite{GIA16} showed that there is a class of graphs with fixation probability $O(r^{2}n^{-1/4}\log_{}n)$, opening the way for a potentially optimal strong suppressor to be discovered.
+It was again improved by Giakkoupis \cite{GIA16} to $1-\Omega\left(r^{-5/3} n^{-1/3}\log^{-4/3} n\right)$, and finally by Goldberg et al. \cite{GL16} to $1-\Omega(n^{-1/3})$ where they also found a graph which shows that this is tight.
+While the general belief was that there are no undirected strong suppressors, Giakkoupis \cite{GIA16} showed that there is a class of graphs with fixation probability $O(r^{2}n^{-1/4}\log n)$ and Goldberg et al. \cite{GLR18} found a stronger suppressor with fixation probability $O(r^{2} n^{-1/2})$, opening the way for a potentially optimal strong suppressor to be discovered.

 Extensions of \cite{L05} where the interaction between individuals includes a bimatrix game have also been studied.
 Ohtsuki et al. in\cite{OPN} considered the generalized Moran process with two distinct graphs, where one of them determines possible pairs that will play a bimatrix game and yield a total payoff for each individual, and the other determines which individual will be replaced by the process in each step.
 Two similar settings, where a bimatrix game determines the individuals' fitness, were studied by Ibsen-Jensen et al. in\cite{IJCN}.
-In that work they prove NP-completeness and \#P-completeness on the computation of the fixation probabilities for each setting.
+In that paper they prove NP-hardness and \#P-hardness on the computation of the fixation probabilities for the aforementioned settings respectively, and they also prove PSPACE inclusion for both.
+Regarding the problem of computing the fixation probability in the single-graph setting, \cite{CIN17} and \cite{GLR18} provide fully polynomial, randomized time approximation scemes (FPRAS) which have significantly improved running time compared to the previous algorithm of \cite{D14}.